HackerCollective/resources/Programming/r.md

 ### [[⬆]](#toc) <a name='dataFrames'>Data Frames </a>
 Data Frames: Organizing values into data frames, loading frames from files and merging them

+The **weights**, **prices**, and **types** data structures are all deeply tied together, if you think about it.
+If you add a new weight sample, you need to remember to add a new price and type, or risk everything falling out of sync.
+To avoid trouble, it would be nice if we could tie all these variables together in a single data structure.

+Fortunately, R has a structure for just this purpose: the data frame.
+You can think of a data frame as something akin to a database table or an Excel spreadsheet.
+It has a specific number of columns, each of which is expected to contain values of a particular type.
+It also has an indeterminate number of rows - sets of related values for each column.

 ### [[⬆]](#toc) <a name='realWorldData'>Working With Real-World Data: </a>
 Testing for correlation between data sets, linear models and installing additional packages